AplaProject/go-apla/README.md

 ## Plans
 We believe that our code can be improved, that is why we are committed to further enhancing its quality and performance.

-#### testnet
-Around Mar 1, 2018 the third version of testnet will be launched<br>
-You can check the operation of the system by logging into the testnet using your private key.<br>

-#### mainnet
-Is scheduled to launch on May 1, 2018<br>

 ## Participation in Development
 Please, read the [CONTRIBUTING.md](https://github.com/GenesisKernel/go-genesis/blob/master/CONTRIBUTING.md) to get all the detailed information about sending Pull Requests.